Evilpasture/project-zahlen/README.md

 ## System & Platform Dependencies

 The project is primarily developed on Linux and macOS, but should also work on Windows as originally planned.
+That is true, if your compiler supports standard C++26 features.

+See [here](https://en.cppreference.com/cpp/compiler_support/26) for compiler support information.

 These packages are expected to be installed on the host operating system: